pansap99/gitGuide/README.md

 ```
 git fetch <remote>
 ```
-This command only updates the **"Remote tracking branches"** we previosuly talked about.
-If the remote option is ommited it defaults to **origin**.
+This command only updates the **"Remote tracking branches"** we previously talked about.
+If the remote option is omitted it defaults to **origin**.
 So ```git fetch origin``` would fetch all changes from the origin remote repository.

 We instead can specifically fetch one branch by:

 ```
 git fetch <remote> <branch>
 ```
-For example ```git fetch origin master``` would retrieve the laterst information from the master branch on the origin remote repisitory.
+For example ```git fetch origin master``` would retrieve the latest information from the master branch on the origin remote repository.

 Say that someone added a file and pushed it in the remote repository on github and you don't have this commit locally.
 To see these changes you must first use ```git fetch``` to update the remote tracking branch.